DiabetesSistersVoices is an online community for women living with diabetes, where they can ask questions, share experiences and search for resources.

 What is the goal of this project?

-To provide an interactive, engaging website for women with diabetes where they can discuss what is important for improving their health and well-being in order to better guide the research community.
+The project has provided an interactive, engaging website for women with diabetes where they can discuss what is important for improving their health and well-being in order to better guide the research community.

 What does it mean to provide input about research and healthcare?